Funding & Appropriations

 Desperate Need Remains

 Despite this progress, shelters and other domestic and sexual violence service providers continue to face budget shortfalls.
-At the same time, the national spotlight on these crimes is bringing more survivors out of the shadows and increasing requests for prevention programs, which create an increased demand for services.
+At the same time, the national spotlight on these crimes is bringing more survivors out of the shadows and increasing requests for prevention programs, which create an increased demand.
 Many programs are forced to turn away victims who are desperate and have nowhere to go.
+NNEDV’s Annual Domestic Violence Counts Report finds that, in just one day each year, tens of thousands of adults and children receive desperately needed services from local domestic violence programs.
+Tragically, thousands more are turned away because programs simply do not have the resources to meet their needs.

-In 2014, domestic violence programs funded by the Family Violence Prevention and Services Act (FVPSA) provided shelter and nonresidential services to approximately 1.3 million victims.
-However, due to lack of capacity, and additional 196,467 requests for shelter went unmet.
+In 2017, domestic violence programs funded by FVPSA provided shelter and nonresidential services to approximately 1 million victims.
+However, due to lack of capacity, and additional 226,000 requests for shelter went unmet.

-Violence Against Women Act (VAWA): VAWA programs are at the heart of our nation’s response to domestic violence.
+VAWA: VAWA programs are at the heart of our nation’s response to domestic violence.
 Each of these programs is critical to ensuring that victims are safe, that offenders are held accountable, and that our communities are more secure.
-Key programs within VAWA include the following:
+Key programs within VAWA include:

 - The Services, Training, Officers and Prosecutors (STOP) state formula grant program supports coordinated community responses to domestic and sexual violence, as well as specialized services.